 Creative Writing: short stories; crime, mystery, and suspense fiction; book reviews.

 Literature and popular culture, history of technology and business.

 Creative Writing: poetry; war poetry; visual poetry; mixed form (prose & poetry); poetry's intersections with walking art and land art;

-Writing and Rhetoric: digital rhetoric, theories and histories of rhetoric, composition pedagogy, technical communication, digital humanities, digital curation, rhetorics and poetics of memory, media ecology, medieval rhetorics and poetics
+Writing and Rhetoric: digital rhetoric, technical communication, writing across the curriculum, composition pedagogy, digital curation, theories and histories of rhetoric, digital humanities, rhetorics and poetics of memory, media ecology, medieval rhetorics and poetics

 Linguistics: phonetics, phonology, second language acquisition, speech accents, alien language